9 min read

 I personally prefer the 35mm look, but you can use adapters and change the focal length and change the field of view, and if you already owned these adapters for previous x100 cameras, then they will still work just with the X100V.
 The redesign of the lens also allows the body to be somewhat protected from the elements.

 This is the first x100 series camera to be weather resistant, however, it does require an extra step of having to get an adapter and filter to seal the lens and protect it.

-On one hand I understand that a lot of people don't like the fact that you need to get extra accessories to make it weather resistant.
-On the other hand, at least you have the option of doing it and to me, that's more valuable to me than not having the option.
+On one hand, I understand that a lot of people don't like the fact that you need to get extra accessories to make it weather resistant.
+On the other hand, at least you have the option of doing it, and to me, that's more valuable than not having the option at all.

 For example, typhoon season in Japan.
 This presented an opportunity to capture images that I normally don't get the chance to get, but since my X100F lacked weather resistance, my options were limited.

 So yes, this is a major upgrade in my opinion.
-And personally it does not bother me having the need to attach an adapter and a filter on it.
-Most street photographer take pride on customizing and accessorizing their cameras, so most will have a filter attached, most will have a lens hood of some sort.
+And personally, it does not bother me having the need to attach an adapter and a filter on it.
+Most street photographers take pride in customizing and accessorizing their cameras, so most will have a filter attached, most will have a lens hood of some sort.

 3. LCD Flip Screen